Medical Technician Education and Career Guide

 Research ophthalmic training and careers so you’ll know how you can become an ophthalmic technician or technologist.

-What you’ll do: In an ophthalmic technician job, you’ll work right along side an ophthalmologist as they help patients with eye disorders, vision measurements for glasses, eye muscle exercises and the prevention of blindness.
+What you’ll do: Once you become an ophthalmic technician, you’ll work right along side an ophthalmologist as they help patients with eye disorders, vision measurements for glasses, eye muscle exercises and the prevention of blindness.
 You’ll also obtain medical histories from patients, administer diagnostic tests, provide contact lens instruction, administer eye medicine and maintain optical instruments.